threenine/rea-intelligence/static/posts/global-economic-reset.md

 Researchers at the Shanghai Public Health Clinical Centre published the genome of COVID-19 two weeks after cases were reported in late December 2019.
 Gene sequencing analysis strongly suggests the virus originated in bats and was transferred to humans through a yet-unidentified intermediary species.

-In early February, Chinese researchers published work suggesting the intermediary species may have been the pangolin (also called a scaly anteater), though this work has not yet undergone a peer-reviewed study.
+In early February, Chinese researchers published work suggesting the intermediary species may have been the pangolin (a scaly anteater), though this work has not yet undergone a peer-reviewed study.

 The conditions for such inter-species pathogen transfer are ripe in wet markets, which are common in parts of Asia, Africa and Latin America.